pedrotgn/pyactor/docs/tutorial.rst

-If we do not use parallels in this example (which you can try by commenting the right line as indicated) some of the calls to the list_files method will raise TimeoutError as the thread of that actor is blocked with the download.
+If we do not use parallels in this example (which you can try by commenting the right line as indicated) some of the calls to the list_files method will raise TimeoutError as that actor's thread is blocked with the download.

 .. note:: `sample10b` combines this example with the use of Futures.